 Visits are an integral part of teaching geography.
-They should be linked to Topics where applicable.
-Residentials provide opportunities to study areas in depth.
+They should be linked to Topics were applicable.

 Special Needs

 Differentiation in terms of learning objectives, tasks, teaching methods and resources will be planned for children with special educational needs.
 All children should have access to materials and opportunities suitable to their specific needs.
 Exceptionally able pupils need to be presented with open ended tasks which provide opportunities to tackle more complex issues and use a wider range of resources.